deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 "Something I've never seen since I first started wandering around all these stations" Jenkins said.
-"Tell me...did either of your species ever have something called "*Religion*"?"
+"Tell me...did either of your species ever have something called *'Religion?'"*

 We gave it a moment's thought.
 "My implant can't find an equivalent concept."
 Vedreg told him.
-I gestured that this was true for me also. "what is it?"
+I gestured that this was true for me also.
+"What is it?"

-"Our greatest weakness."
-Jenkins said.
+"Our greatest weakness," Jenkins said.
 "And the reason you guys are going to shit yourselves when humans finally get off the ground"

 We listened, and I privately felt a sense of alarm mounting within me.
-The concept was very, VERY alien.
+The concept was very, *very* alien.
 Humans, it seemed, had for most of their sentient era preferred to invent explanations for the world around them rather than admit a lack of knowledge.
 They had invented a sentience that was capable of doing any logically consistent thing, capable of knowing anything.
 Rather than answer the mystery of where they had come from, they had historically preferred to tell stories and then convince themselves that the stories were true.
 If Jenkins was to be believed, then the line between fantasy and reality was, for many humans, invisible.

 He told us of the myth he had grown up being told was real.
-How this great power--- "God"---had made the universe in a handful of diurnals, and crafted the first humans from the dirt of their homeworld.
+How this great power---"God"---had made the universe in a handful of diurnals, and crafted the first humans from the dirt of their homeworld.
 They had disobeyed him, and been punished.
-As had their descendants, and THEIR descendants, until apparently one tribe had tortured this being's physical avatar to death---he gestured to the tattoo at this point, explaining that it depicted a crucifix, the very instrument of torture in question.
+As had their descendants, and *their* descendants, until apparently one tribe had tortured this being's physical avatar to death---he gestured to the tattoo at this point, explaining that it depicted a crucifix, the very instrument of torture in question.
 This act somehow convinced this "God" thing to forgive them and be nice to humanity so long as they devoted considerable time and effort to telling it how great it was.

 Vedreg had turned a grim shade of worried dark green by the time Jenkins finished telling the story.
-"So...this "God" created humans, got angry at them, condemned them to be tortured forever and ever after death, and then had itself sacrificed to itself to save mankind from the very torture it was inflicting upon them?" he asked. "
+"So...this 'God' created humans, got angry at them, condemned them to be tortured forever and ever after death, and then had itself sacrificed to itself to save mankind from the very torture it was inflicting upon them?" he asked.

+"Yes."

-Yes" My social implant tentatively suggested that Jenkins' body language communicated tired endurance.
+My social implant tentatively suggested that Jenkins' body language communicated tired endurance.

 "And humans believe that this is the real way in which the history of your